A Checkout Stability Use Case for High-Volume Magento Merchants

 |---|---|

-| Checkout slowed during traffic spikes | Checkout became faster and more stable |
+| Checkout slowed during high activity periods | Checkout became more protected during traffic surges |

-| Customer actions competed with backend tasks | Customer experience was prioritized |
+| Customer actions were affected by operational workflows | Customer experience became the priority |

 Merchant Impact